 All our holidays include airport transfers for you and your bike.

 We appreciate that you may be limited to specific arrival times and so we will collect you whatever time you eventually land.
-For guests on one of our tours you should aim to arrive by 16:00 so that you will be in resort in time for the important pre dinner briefing.
+For guests on one of our tours which start in Morzine you should aim to arrive by 16:00 so that you will be in resort in time for the important pre dinner briefing.

 We use a transfer company to bring you to Morzine on a shared service so they may be carrying other clients.
 It's possible there may be a wait whilst they combine guests arriving on different flights but this should typically be less than 90 mins.
 If you would prefer a private transfer please let us know and we will advise you of the additional charge.